 The default soil for Sarracenia is standard 1:1 peat:sand CP mix.
 For plants outdoors where they get plenty of water to flush the soil, perlite can be substituted for sand.
 Some clones of Sarracenia purpurea subsp. purpurea and S. minor may do better in live sphagnum while S. psittacina likes pure peat and short pots.

 There is little benefit to soil fertilization of mature Sarracenia.
 Fertilizer in contact with dead plant parts like old leaf bases can encourage rhizome rot.
 Putting fertilizer water in long tube pitchers can also be counterproductive.
 The plants pump the fertilizer water into the soil resulting in effective soil fertilization.
 Sarracenia purpurea complex plants like water added to their pitchers and do benefit from some fertilizer in the pitchers.
-In general, it is best to make sure your plants get as much sun as you can give them without burning the leaves and that they have access to prey.
+It is effective to make a slurry of dried blood worms (fish food) and put that into the pitchers--too much may burn the pitchers.
+In general, it is best to make sure your plants get as much sun as you can give them and that they have access to prey.

 -- John Brittnacher